 After your treatment has ended, you will be asked to attend follow-up appointments which involve regular medical checkups that include a review of your medical history and examinations.
-Follow-up care may include other tests such as imaging procedures and blood tests.
+Follow-up care may include other test such as imaging procedures and blood tests.

 These follow-up appointments are important as they can help to identify changes in health and possible recurrence.
 Follow-up care also deals with ongoing problems due to cancer or its treatment, and check for physical and psychosocial effects that may develop months to years after treatment ends.